m-motawea/tf-lb/README.md

 ### TODO:
-1- Authenticate config requests

-2- Provide facilities for configuring ssl certificates
+1- Provide facilities for configuring ssl certificates

-3- add relative backend weights for each cluster node
+2- add relative backend weights for each cluster node